austintheriot/austintheriot/README.md

 Finally, I'm a husband and a father--undoubtdely the two most important and meaningul jobs I'll ever have.
 Those things are not typically what people come to a GitHub readme to read about, though, so thanks sticking with it this far.

 I always love to connect with other developers and people who share the same interests as me, so feel free to reach out.
-I will leave finding my email as an exercise for the reader.